Gogo Station

 In 1930, gas was struck in a water-bore that was drilled at the station.
 The Freney Oil company held concessions for the area.
 The well had sunk to a depth of 1067 ft and the presence of gas was confirmed by the station manager, Mr Millard.

 Over 500 cattle were shipped from the station in 1932 aboard Centaur from the port in Derby.
-A further 883 bullocks were shipped on Minderoo to Port Hedland in 1935 then another 454 were shipped in 1936 also aboard Centaur and bound for Carnarvon.
+A further 883 bullocks were shipped on Minderoo to Port Hedland in 1935, then another 454 were shipped in 1936 also aboard Centaur and bound for Carnarvon.
 A shipment of 526 cattle were shipped from Gogo in 1937 aboard Centaur, with another 422 sent in 1938 aboard Charon and 450 sent from Derby aboard Gordon bound for Fremantle.

-During an influenza epidemic in the Kimberleys in 1934, 12 Aborigines died from the disease on Gogo out of the 129 fatalities overall.
+During an influenza epidemic in the Kimberleys in 1934, 12 Aboriginal people died from the disease on Gogo out of the 129 fatalities overall.

-In 1947 Gogo shipped 2,580 cattle from Derby out of 6,760 that were sent from all the stations in the surrounding area, in 1948 450 bullocks were shipped aboard Gorgon.
+In 1947 Gogo shipped 2,580 cattle from Derby out of 6,760 that were sent from all the stations in the surrounding area; in 1948 450 bullocks were shipped aboard Gorgon.

-During the wet season in 1949, six Aborigines were struck by lightning during a tropical storm.
+During the wet season in 1949, six Aboriginal people were struck by lightning during a tropical storm.
 They were all severely burnt and one as still unconscious the next day when they were taken to Fitzroy Crossing hospital.

 In a report made to the Commonwealth Government in 1950 by the Department of Agriculture it was found that in a survey performed by a Mr. Poggendorff that 16 sqmi of Gogo would be suitable for rice cultivation, despite the fact that previous experimental plots had failed in the Kimberley in 1948.

 The Emanuels continued to improve the herd by purchasing poll shorthorn bulls from the Melara stud including Melara Formidable (6) and Melara Royal Rebel (4) in 1950.

-The area was struck by drought between 1951 and 1953 with the number of cattle being reduced by half.
-This was the first drought suffered by pastoralists in 70 years with many hurriedly sinking bores and buying feed to keep their stock alive.
+The area was struck by drought between 1951 and 1953, with the number of cattle being reduced by half.
+This was the first drought suffered by pastoralists in 70 years, with many hurriedly sinking bores and buying feed to keep their stock alive.
 Other nearby properties that were affected in Noonkanbah, Liveringa, Quandan, Cherrabun, Glenroy, Fossil Downs, Luiluigui, Christmas Creek and Bohemia Downs Station.

-In 1954 at Gogo Station, Preston Walker of UAM Mission Fitzroy Crossing married their head stockman Jock Shandley and his bride Rita.
+In 1954 at Gogo Station, Preston Walker of United Aborigines Mission Fitzroy Crossing married their head stockman Jock Shandley and his bride Rita.

-In 1985 an area of 1 sqmi was excised from the property to form the Aboriginal community of Yakanarra which is home to about 150 Indigenous Australians.
+In 1985 an area of 1 sqmi was excised from the property to form the Aboriginal community of Yakanarra, which is home to about 150 Indigenous Australians.

 In 2010 the station was owned by the New South Wales based Harris family.
 A trial for wet season cropping on a large scale was conducted in 2010 with 480 ha of sorghum being planted.
 The crop in turn will be used to fatten the cattle prior to export.